rust-gamedev/rust-gamedev.github.io/content/news/052/index.md

 ### [FMOD-oxide][fmod-oxide]

-Safe rust bindings to the FMOD sound engine.
+FMOD-oxide brings safe rust bindings to the FMOD sound engine.
 This crate tries to be as rusty and low-cost as possible, without comprimising on any APIs.
 Certain APIs, such as loading banks from a pointer, are marked as unsafe, but are still available for use.

 [fmod-oxide]: https://crates.io/crates/fmod-oxide